chaxus/ranlexer/README.md

 ## Usage

-ranlexer can export three methods：
+ranlexer can export three methods

 - **parse**: Parse the code into an ast
+- **walk**: Walk through the structure of the ast to perform custom operations
 - **generate**: Parse the ast into code
 - **build**: A lightweight build tool that supports treeshaking